P. falciparum open data resources

 The P. falciparum Community Project open data resource is updated as the samples increase, new locations are incorporated, and sequencing and analytical methods improve.
 Descriptions of data releases can be found on the following data release resource pages.

-Resource 34 - An open dataset of P. falciparum genome variation in 16,000 worldwide samples due for release in 2021: This data set will be v7.0 of the variant discovery and genotype calling pipeline.
+Resource 34 - An open dataset of P. falciparum genome variation in 16,000 worldwide samples: This data set is upgraded to v7.0 of the variant discovery and genotype calling pipeline.

 Resource 26 - An open dataset of P. falciparum genome variation in 7,000 worldwide samples: This data set is upgraded to v6.0 of its variant discovery and genotype calling pipeline.